jo-elimu/ethtaipei2024-hackathon/README.md

 ### Technicality

 * Decentralized permissionless smart contracts deployed on Optimism Sepolia, Scroll Sepolia, Polygon cadona, Linea goerly, and Thundercore testnet.
+* Industry standard smart contract deploy and testing tools including but not limited to hardhat and remix.
+* All contracts deployed verified on block explorers across different chains.
 * Latest support from rainbowKit and Wagmi.

 ---